 - 1. The only time it is required that a standard form agreement be reviewed by Headquarters is when the facility is to be located longitudinally within Interstate right of way or there is to be open cutting of the roadway or shoulder by the utility.
 In these cases, the region prepares the standard form PE Agreement and electronically transmits the complete agreement to Headquarters in its preferred format.
-The region retains standard form agreement originals pending the HQ Utilities Unit's review and approval. - 2.
-The HQ Utilities Unit prefers that all agreements to be reviewed be electronically submitted using level-playing-field software such as, but not limited to, MS Word, MS Excel, and, for scanned Exhibit C plans, Adobe PDF files.
-An Agreement Review Transmittal form (see Appendix B) is added to the database by the agreement writer, and the agreement documents are attached to an e-mail and sent to the Headquarters reviewer.
+The region retains standard form agreement originals pending HQ Utilities review and approval. - HQ Utilities prefers that all agreements to be reviewed be electronically submitted using level-playing-field software such as, but not limited to, MS Word, MS Excel, and, for scanned Exhibit C plans, Adobe PDF files.
+An Agreement Review Transmittal form is added to the database by the agreement writer, and the agreement documents are attached to an e-mail and sent to the Headquarters reviewer.
 The e-mail must include the request for review and the reason for the agreement.